Apple French Toast Roll Ups

 - Top the roll ups with the apples and powdered sugar.

-I left one tray of French Toast Roll Ups plain without the apples for the boys to have as their after-school snack.
+I made one tray of French Toast Roll Ups plain, without the apples, for the boys to have as their after-school snack.

 The next day when they came home from school they put them on a paper towel in the microwave for 10 seconds and they were perfect.
 My son-in-law added the apple compote to his after-“work” snack.

 You might also enjoy these family friendly treats or snacks you can make in advance: Easy Air Fryer Soft Pretzel Recipe Cooking With Kids and these easy Fried Ravioli Air Fryer Recipe

 I often make this recipe.
 I’ve updated the cooking instructions for baking in the air fryer as well.